 On Christmas Eve, we came from work.
 It was a cold day with clear sky.
 The twinkle light decorations, stars and the Moon brought some light on the icy street and made for a very romantic sight with the snow-covered spruce in the permafrost area and on the north slopes of the Goldstream Valley.
 It was a quite evening with respect to traffic as well.
 We had already traveled about 14 miles (22.5 km) and were about 2 miles (3.2 km) from home, before we had had oncoming traffic.
 It was a huge truck with a long hitch loaded with drilling equipment.

 “Can you imagine to drill for water in the middle of winter on a cold day like this just before Christmas?”
 I asked my husband.
 “Nope.
 I wonder why they drilled now and not during the warm season” he replied.
 We turned into a small dirt road and the headlights reflected in the eyes of a lynx looking for pray.
 As the road narrowed, it became dark as the high spruce blocked the moon light.
 We passed Mary Shield’s house and went down the trail and long curvy driveway to our house.
 I went in thru the garage, opened the garage door, he drove in, I closed the door, greeted the cats, and took off my coat.
 I went into the kitchen, took the potato salad and Wieners out of the fridge and took a pot out of the kitchen cabinet.
+I wanted to prepare our traditional Christmas Eve dinner.

 “What the heck is that” I said to my husband when I was purring water into the pot.
 “Can you change the filter?
 The water is all brown and muddy.”
 I nearly screamed to be heard.
 The purring of water made a loud funny bubbling noise I had never heard before.
 “I changed it last week” he responded.
 As he came around the corner into the kitchen, his face went to disgusted and then to worried.
 He went into the pump room and exchanged the filter.

 I tried again.
 No change.
 Just brown water, bubbles and then – nothing – further brown water – pause – more muddy water – pause and so on.
 “What now?”
 “It looks like we have no usable drink water.
 May be the pump is frozen?”
 “Unlikely, the snow cover is too thick and the wind was too calm.”
 As if the water wanted to confirm that the pump isn’t frozen, the brown muddy water now continuously left the outlet and drained down the sink.
 “The drilling truck!
 Remember?
 They must have drilled and disturbed the water table!
 That’s why the water is brown and floats unsteadily.”
+I said.

 “How long do you think it will take to rest and the silt to settle down?” my husband asked me as I have a minor in geology.
 “I can’t say.
 It depends on what they had done and how far away they drilled from where our pump goes into the water table.”
 I responded.
 He looked terrified and said “Thanks goodness, we don’t have guests coming today.”
 “Yep, but we may be in for a Christmas without water.”